zidekmat/nemea-gui/README.md

 ### Docker
-See `deploy/` folder for Dockerfile and instructions.
+See `deploy/` folder for Dockerfile and instructions or `docker pull zmat/nemea-gui-sysrepo-edition`.